noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 - Fork the repository.

-- Checkout a topic branch from the `development` branch.
+- Checkout a topic branch from th e `development` branch.

 - Make sure the tests are passing.